 - Biopharmaceuticals application is anticipated to grow with the highest CAGR throughout the forecast period.

-- North America accounted for more than 40% of the global culture media market in 2016.
+- North America accounted for a share of nearly half of the global culture media market in 2016.

 - The Asia-Pacific region is anticipated to grow at the highest rate in the culture media market during the analysis period, followed by LAMEA.

-The report provides extensive competitive analysis and profiles of key market players such as Thermo Fisher Scientific, Inc., Merck & Co., Inc., GE Healthcare, The Sartorius Group, Corning Inc., Lonza Group, Becton, Dickinson and Company, HiMedia Laboratories, Vitro Biopharma, and Bio-Rad Laboratories, Inc. The other players in the value chain (not included in the report) include Irvine Scientific, Takara Bio, Inc., Caisson Laboratories, Inc., and Cyagen Biosciences, Inc.
+The report provides extensive competitive analysis and profiles of key market players such as Thermo Fisher Scientific, Inc., Merck & Co., Inc., GE Healthcare, The Sartorius Group, Corning Inc., Lonza Group, Becton, Dickinson and Company, HiMedia Laboratories, Vitro Biopharma, Bio-Rad Laboratories, Inc, Caisson Laboratories, Inc., Cell Culture Technologies LLC, Fujifilm Holdings Corporation (Irvine Scientific Sales Company, Inc.), Avantor Performance Materials, LLC (VWR International, LLC), and Sera Scandia A/S (Biowest).
+The other players in the value chain (not included in the report) include Takara Bio, Inc., Cyagen Biosciences, PeproTech, Inc., and Biomol GmbH.